 Startup and operating costs are low, as clinics don’t need much beyond several rooms and a staff of just two or three to launch and operate.

-KIC owns and operates treatment centers in Arizona and California that are now part of the growing DELIC family.
+KIC owns and operates three treatment centers in Arizona and California that are now part of the growing Delic family.

-This proprietary model could result in a chain of DELIC owned clinics that are inexpensive to open and operate, quick to reach positive cashflow, and that are highly scalable.
+This model could result in a chain of Delic-owned clinics that are inexpensive to open and operate, quick to reach positive cashflow, and that are highly scalable.

-Potential $12 Million Year-Two Revenue for New Clinics Alone
+Potential Multi-Million Year-Two Revenue for New Clinics Alone

-DELIC’s game-changing operational strategy is to blanket the western US with 12 total storefront ketamine clinics over the next 12–18 months, expanding outward from there with its highly scalable health and wellness clinic expansion model.
+Delic’s game-changing operational strategy is to blanket the US with ketamine clinics over the next 18 months, expanding outward from there with its highly scalable health and wellness clinic expansion model.

 There is mounting evidence that psilocybin, found in a unique species of mushrooms, could be effective as a possible therapy for mental health disorders such as PTSD, anxiety, stress disorders, depression, alcoholism and multiple other mental health issues.

-Newly renamed DELIC Labs, it boasts a large client base of blue chip cannabis companies and a solid history of profitability that will immediately impact DELIC's revenue and provide positive cash flow.
+Newly renamed Delic Labs, it boasts a large client base of blue chip cannabis and psilocybin biotech companies.
+Delic Labs has a solid history of profitability that will immediately impact Delic's revenue and provide positive cash flow.

-Founder & CEO, Dr. Markus Roggen is one of the most influential scientists in the cannabis industry, recognized as one of The Cannabis Scientist magazine’s Power List Top 20 for 2020.
+Founder & CEO of Complex Biotech Dr. Markus Roggen is one of the most influential scientists in the cannabis industry, recognized as one of The Cannabis Scientist magazine’s Power List Top 20 for 2020.

 In my opinion, an early investment now could lead to profitable rewards.
 I'm such a believer that I've invested my own money in this company!